fanf2/qp/README.md

 -----

 Type `make test` or `make bench`.
 (You will need to use GNU make.)
-You might want to add `-mpopcnt` to the CFLAGS to get SSE4.2 POPCNT instructions.
+If you have a recent Intel CPU you might want to add `-mpopcnt` to the CFLAGS to get SSE4.2 POPCNT instructions.
 Other build options:

 * `HAVE_SLOW_POPCOUNT`
 	compiles the code to use a hand-coded 16 bit popcount()